Miami International Airport Tops Country For Highest Number Of TSA Employees To Have Gotten COVID

 “They tend to be busier airports with more staff, I think it would be interesting to look at the percentage rather than just the raw numbers of people who work for TSA who getting infected but those are all things that undoubtedly contribute to this as well,” he explained.

 The TSA also told CBS4 that travelers should not be more concerned than they have been since the pandemic has started.
-It wants to remind everyone to take precautions, wear masks and limit as many touchpoints as possible.MORE NEWS: Florida Joins Fight Against Partnership Between American Airlines & JetBlue
+It wants to remind everyone to take precautions, wear masks and limit as many touchpoints as possible.MORE NEWS: Florida Poised To End Financial Ties With Ben & Jerry’s Over Decision To Stop Selling Products In West Bank, Gaza

 Since the pandemic began, two MIA TSA employees have died.
 Both deaths happened in 2020.